WMCB-LP

 WMCB-LP (107.9 FM) is a radio station licensed to serve Greenfield, Massachusetts.
 The station is owned by Greenfield Community Television, Inc. It airs a community radio format.
 The station first aired in May 2008.

 WMCB-LP previously shared the 107.9 MHz frequency with religious broadcaster WLPV-LP (now at 97.3), with WMCB-LP broadcasting from noon to midnight and WLPV-LP broadcasting from midnight to noon.
 This ended in the winter of 2020, when WLPV-LP moved to its own frequency and began full 24-hour operations.

 The station was assigned the WMCB-LP call letters by the Federal Communications Commission on July 7, 2006.

+In December of 2025 GCTV applied to the FCC and was approved a location move from the Sandri warehouse on Chapman Street to the roof of their own building at 393 Main Street.
+That work was completed in May of 2026.
+With new equipment, their broadcast footprint expanded to cover all of Greenfield (for the first time since going on the air in 2008) and reach into all bordering communities.